VvedantT/DIGITAL-FILTER-DESIGN/README.md

 Helps in verifying if the filter response is as expected for a given input sequence.

 <img width="855" height="636" alt="Image" src="https://github.com/user-attachments/assets/10511ed1-6b1e-4626-b635-29bc4fa5ef1e" />

+As you can see the difference in the input and output the output wave is very smooth all the noise has been filtered also there is a delay between the original and the filtered signal this occurd as the input is recived in onr cycle and the output is updated in the next cycle therefore there is a delay of 1 clock cycle

+these two are just simulation outputs
 <img width="1593" height="819" alt="Image" src="https://github.com/user-attachments/assets/219cf0b3-8cd7-40c8-8142-052cc0409a45" />
 <img width="1580" height="819" alt="Image" src="https://github.com/user-attachments/assets/2200eb00-e7b2-45e9-8693-5a6f821ed4c3" />